ahmedamsoliman-1/CppND-Capstone-Snake-Game/README.md

 ## (1) Understaing of C++ and OOP
 ```
-The project code was already organized into classes with class and spicifier attributes to hold the data, and class methods to perform tasks, add to exesiting classes more clsses to extend the game to more functionalty and make it interactive.
+The project is organized into classes with class and spicifier attributes to hold the data and different techniques of Object Oriented Programming, and class methods to perform tasks, add to exesiting classes more clsses to extend the game to more functionalty and make it interactive.
 --> Demonstrated in class "Player" and class "Log" which was added
 ```